-It’s not eat whatever you want and lose weight book
+It’s not an eat whatever you want and lose weight book

-Although in the book, I discuss doughnuts six times and have a section entitled, How to Consciously Eat a Doughnut, I felt that people might think I am encouraging them to eat doughnuts.
+Although in the book, I discuss doughnuts numerous times and have a section entitled, How to Consciously Eat a Doughnut, I felt that people might think I am encouraging them to eat doughnuts.

 The intention is not to encourage or discourage the eating of any specific foods.
-So, I decided against food imagery on the front cover.
+So, in 2019 for the original design, I decided against food imagery on the front cover.

 It’s not a spiritual book

-I considered a cover design that depicted freedom or self-awareness given that the book is more so a philosophy of self-acceptance and self-care than diet or nutrition book.
-However, this could be woo-woo and look non-descript; it would be unclear what is the topic of the book.
+I considered a cover design that depicted freedom or self-awareness, given that the book is more so a philosophy of self-acceptance and self-care than diet or nutrition book.
+However, this could be woo-woo and look non-descript.
+I it would be unclear what is the topic of the book.